nvakiet/PlacesRemember/README.md

 **Demo video:**  [https://youtu.be/eAZiFpQVDHQ](https://youtu.be/eAZiFpQVDHQ)

 ## 1. Setup
-Simply clone this repository (or use the sources in Release) to starting using it.
+Simply clone this repository (or use the sources in Release) to start using it.
 ### a.
 SSL certificate
 The web app has been configured to run on HTTPS protocol due to Facebook API requirement so you need an SSL certificate.
 If you already have a domain name for your public IP (such as [NoIP](https://www.noip.com/) domains), you can use [Let's Encrypt](https://letsencrypt.org/) + [Certbot](https://certbot.eff.org/) to get free SSL certification for your domain.
 If you want to run on a local development environment (i.e localhost), you can use [mkcert](https://github.com/FiloSottile/mkcert) to make a self-signed certification.